j-palindrome/obsidian-time-ruler/README.md

 - To start a stopwatch, click the play button without any time entered.
 - To start a timer, enter an amount in minutes and press the play button or "Enter."
 - You can add or subtract time while the timer is playing.

+# Credit
+- Many thanks to the (Dataview)[obsidian://show-plugin?id=dataview], (Tasks)[obsidian://show-plugin?id=obsidian-tasks-plugin], and (Full Calendar)[obsidian://show-plugin?id=obsidian-full-calendar] plugins for setting the standards and formatting for managing tasks across the Obsidian vault.
+- The Dataview plugin's MetadataCache made Time Ruler possible, so a huge thanks for the automatic indexing and parsing of task metadata.